 How to Ask Questions in Prashna Shastra Correctly

-Prashna Shastra answers life questions through charts cast at the moment of asking.
-Learn the classical Vedic rules for timing, sincerity, and question formulation that produce accurate horary readings.
+Learn the classical Vedic method for asking Prashna Shastra questions.
+Master timing, sincerity, and question formulation for accurate horary readings.

 What Is Prashna Shastra and Why Is It Called the Science of Questions?